Not a snowbird? Maybe it’s time to warm up to the bright lights and excitement of Wisconsin casinos.

-    Perfect for a weekend getaway, the Ho-Chunk Casino in Baraboo features a wide array of gaming activities including the state’s largest offering of slot machines (2400).
-Guests can stay at the 300-room hotel and convention center, enjoy headline entertainment and dine at one of the casino’s five restaurants.
-Afterwards, visitors can work it all off a the casino’s House of Wellness Fitness & Aquatic Center or golf on one of the Wisconsin Dells area’s many championship courses.
+Perfect for a weekend getaway, Ho-Chunk Gaming in Baraboo features a wide array of gaming activities including an offering of 2400 slot machines.
+Guests can stay at the 302-room hotel and convention center, enjoy headline entertainment and dine at one of the casino’s five restaurants.
+Afterwards, visitors can work it all off at the casino’s House of Wellness Fitness & Aquatic Center or golf on one of the Wisconsin Dells area’s many championship courses.

 Visitors traveling to the northern part of the state can try their luck at the Oneida Bingo & Casino in Green Bay.
-The gaming complex features reel slot and video machines, blackjack tables, an 850-seat high stakes bingo hall and a 300-room hotel and convention center.
+The gaming complex features reel slot and video machines, blackjack tables, a more than 700 seat bingo hall and a 300-room hotel and convention center.
 Guests can also take a break from gambling at the Casino Lounge, which offers a wide variety of musical talent including country, rock, blues, rockabilly and swing.
 Casino Lounge shows are free unless otherwise noted.